 The difference between when my purchase left their warehouse vs. landed on my doorstep was laid out clearly for me, and gave me an accurate set of expectations regarding my order.
 Hard to be disappointed in delivery time if I am presented with honest and accurate information.

-If you really want an easy shipping system, then consider going straight to the source.
-Yes, go talk to your local postal workers.
 Though it may feel kind of funny setting up time to get to know your post master, it’s smart, and can only positively impact your business.
 These are the people who will be sorting, scanning and delivering your goods – you want them on your side.

 One Amazon seller suggested in a forum that their peers set up an appointment with their local post master, like they did.
 They brought their laptop to explain Amazon metrics (and why fast shipping was so vital to a successful online business), and tax returns to show how much money would be spent at that post office.
 The result?
 Because of the relationship the seller formed, the post master assigned a USPS business rep to help that seller, and has all of their packages picked up early every day and taken directly to the distribution center, instead of riding around all day in the back of the truck.
 So, while you may not have considered establishing a good relationship with your post office, it can definitely pay off.

+It’s not easy, but finding out how to ship profitably often determines the success of ecommerce companies.
+So do your research and remember, even when you think you have it figured out, it’s always a good idea to tweak and re-evaluate along the way.
 If your buyers are educated and aware of true shipping expectations and you have your local post office working to help get your packages out as fast as they can, you can rock the shipping process.
 The happier your buyers are with shipping, the more likely you’ll receive positive endorsements, which leads to more sales and better business.
 Happy shipping!